Welcome to Residence Life at Rocky Mountain College

 - Meet as many people as possible during your first few days at school.
 You will find that many people have the same aspirations and interests that you do.

-- Get to know your RA and Hall Coordinator.
+- Get to know your RA and Residence Hall Director.
 They will prove to be great friends and resources throughout the year.

 - Internet Info: All students are eligible for high speed Internet access free of charge.
 Your e-mail address will consist of your first name.last name @rocky.edu.